 Gujarat Titans Captaincy and Tactical Execution

 Captaincy under pressure remains a central theme of the 2026 season as younger leaders like Gill face veteran tactical units.
 Decisions involving the bowling sequence often determine the flow of an IPL match, particularly when environmental factors favor the chasing side.
-Critics point to the eighth over as the turning point, where the decision to persist with spin allowed Connolly to find his rhythm.
+Critics point to the eighth over as the major shift, where the decision to persist with spin allowed Connolly to find his rhythm.
 This decision stemmed from a belief that the pitch would hold up longer than it actually did.

 Leadership requires a balance between pre-match data and real-time observation of the elements.
 While the Titans prepared for a dry surface, the sudden influx of moisture required a more aggressive pace-heavy approach in the middle stages.
 Gill chose to stick to the established plan, a move that prioritized structure over adaptation.
 Punjab Kings took advantage of this rigidity by attacking the secondary bowlers early in their spells.
 Victory for Punjab now elevates them to third place on the points table.